Moai: Craftsmen

-It is not known exactly which group in the communities were responsible for carving statues.
+It is not known exactly which groups within the Rapa Nui communities were responsible for carving statues.
 Oral traditions suggest that the moai were carved either by a distinguished class of professional carvers who were comparable in status to high-ranking members of other Polynesian craft guilds, or, alternatively, by members of each clan.
 The oral histories show that the Rano Raraku quarry was subdivided into different territories for each clan.

 Transportation

 Since the island was largely treeless by the time the Europeans first visited, the movement of the statues was a mystery for a long time.
 Study of fossil pollen and charcoal traces found in sediment cores collected in the island's three main crater lakes suggest that forests that originally covered the island were gradually logged between 800 and (as the island was being settled by migrants from eastern Polynesia), then again in the decades or centuries before 1700.